About The City Sightseeing Florence Tour:

 Elsewhere in Florence's historical city centre we'd highly recommend you check out the Basilica di San Lorenzo and the San Marco religious complex.
 Both structures represent exemplary architectural facets within the Florentine cultural landscape.
 San Lorenzo church is where you'll find the burial place of every principle member of the Medici family, from founder Cosimo de' Medici to Cosimo III.
 At San Marco you'll encounter a trove of ecclesiastical artefacts, from paintings by Fra Angelico to beautiful pieces of illuminated literature.

-By taking any one of the three bus routes to the south bank of the Arno River you'll arrive at two unmissable sightseeing highlights.
+By taking either of the two bus routes to the south bank of the Arno River you'll arrive at two unmissable sightseeing highlights.
 The first of these is arguably Pitti Palace, or 'Palazzo Pitti' as it is known in Italian.
 This sprawling Renaissance complex served as the chief residence of Tuscany's ruling families for hundreds of years before being donated to the Italian people by King Victor Emmanuel III in 1919.
 Due to the vast cultural wealth it accumulated during this time it has since become Florence's largest museum conglomeration.

 The next stop you can't afford to pass by is Piazzale Michelangelo.
 Out of all of Florence's public squares this is perhaps the most scenic, and is, as a result, very popular with locals and tourists alike.
 It sits atop a hill overlooking the city centre, the panorama of which encapsulates Florence's most iconic landmarks, from the red dome of Santa Maria del Fiore to the bell tower of the Badia Fiorentina.
 In the far distance you'll be able to make out the crests of the City Sightseeing tour's newest location.

 Fiesole is a comune nestled within the green hills north-east of Florence.
 Take a trip to this fascinating site of Etruscan and Roman civilisation by travelling on the B-Line.
 Various stops throughout the town will place you within easy reach of attractions including the Remnants of the Etruscan Walls, the Roman Theatre, and the Cathedral of Fiesole.